 Criteria for a Professional & Executive Development Instructor

-Harvard DCE Professional & Executive Development is looking for instructors who are experts in their field, with substantial industry or corporate experience, and the ability to translate their expertise and passion for a topic into world-class learning experiences.
-A Professional & Executive Development instructor should:
+Harvard DCE Professional & Executive Development seeks instructors who are recognized experts in their fields, with significant industry or corporate experience.
+The ideal instructor not only possesses deep expertise but also has the ability to translate knowledge and passion into world-class learning experiences for professional and executive audiences.

-• Display a willingness to collaborate with the Professional & Executive Development team, to make program changes based on participant feedback and ratings
+- A collaborative spirit, working with the Professional & Executive Development team to continually refine programs based on participant feedback and ratings

-A current or former Harvard affiliation is preferred — whether through awarded degrees, teaching, or employment — although those with comparable backgrounds will be considered.
+A current or former Harvard affiliation is preferred (through degrees, teaching, or employment), though those with comparable backgrounds are also considered.

-To be considered for a teaching opportunity, we require at least 2 teaching evaluations, ideally from previous executive education programs or workshops.
+To be considered, we require at least 2 teaching evaluations, ideally from previous executive education programs or workshops.
 These evaluations should include both quantitative ratings (e.g., numerical scores on teaching effectiveness) and qualitative feedback (e.g., participant comments) to showcase your ability to engage and inspire learners.
 If teaching evaluations are not available, recommendation letters may be considered as an alternative.

 Proposal Submission Process